\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Computing the Cech--Delaunay gradient flow

-which is a possibly trivial $p$-chain.
-We call $\Phi$ the \emph{discrete flow} induced by $\nabla \F$.
-Importantly, it commutes with the boundary map, which makes it a chain map; see \cite[Theorem 6.4]{For98}.
-Moreover, the iteration of $\Phi$ stabilizes in the sense that $\Phi^M=\Phi^N$ for $M, N$ large enough \cite[Theorem 7.2]{For98}.
-We denote this sufficiently high iterate by $\Phi^*$. \begin{proposition} Let $K$ be a simplicial complex and $\Phi \colon \Cgroup (K) \to \Cgroup (K)$ the discrete flow induced by a discrete gradient on $K$.
-Then $\partial \Phi = \Phi \partial$. \end{proposition} There is a single-line proof, which we give for completeness.
-Using shorthand notation and $\partial^2 = 0$, we have
+in which $c$ is a $p$-chain and its image, $\Phi (c)$, is a possibly trivial $p$-chain.
+We call $\Phi$ the \emph{discrete gradient flow} induced by $V$.
+Importantly, it commutes with the boundary map: $\partial \Phi = \Phi \partial$, which makes it a chain map; see \cite[Theorem 6.4]{For98}.
+Moreover, the iteration of $\Phi$ stabilizes in the sense that $\Phi^M=\Phi^N$ for large enough $M$ and $N$ \cite[Theorem 7.2]{For98}.
+We call this chain map the \emph{stabilization map} of $\Phi$ and denote it by $\Phi^\infty$.